I had fun preparing Montessori spaces for my children at home. Now I’m having fun preparing Montessori spaces for my granddaughter.

 Whatever sort of Montessori environment works for your home and family, have fun preparing it! 🙂

-This post was written for inclusion in the September 2014 Carnival of Natural Parenting hosted by Hobo Mama and Code Name: Mama.
+This post was written for the Carnival of Natural Parenting hosted by Hobo Mama and Code Name: Mama.
 This month our participants have opened up their doors and given us a photo-rich glimpse into how they arrange their living spaces.

 - Being Barlow Home Tour — Follow along as Jessica at Being Barlow gives you the tour of her family’s home.

 - A Tour Of My Hybrid Rasta Kitchen — Jennifer at Hybrid Rasta Mama takes you on a tour of her kitchen complete with a Kombucha Corner, a large turtle, her tea stash, and of course, all her must-have kitchen gadgets.
 Check out Hybrid Rasta Mama’s most favorite space!